 The outside gets done and the inside remains pink as a pig.
 (Is that a phrase?
 It is now.)
 If it’s impossible to not stack your chicken, just be sure to check for doneness throughout.
-If it’s not done, move it around with some tongs and cook on high pressure for 1-2 more minutes and check again.
+If it’s not done, move it around with some tongs, cook on high pressure for 1-2 more minutes, and check again.

 Use a meat thermometer

 Because cooking frozen food in the Instant Pot is more of an art than a science, the only way to really tell if the chicken is done is to check its temperature.

 While writing our cookbook, From Freezer to Cooker, we methodically tested chicken recipes by taking the internal temperature with our trusted meat thermometer at different points during the cooking time.
 We discovered that Instant Pot Freezer Meals have a mind of their own.
 This is why we provided a range of 17-22 minutes instead of a hard and fast number.

 Recommended Meat Thermometer